SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 ![](images/External_Data_Model_001.png)
 ![](images/External_Data_Model_002.png)

-7. In a next step you will describe the interconnection between PurchaseRequisition and External data model by defining a relationship, so each PurchaseRequisition on BTP has a S/4HANA Purchase Requisition associated to it.
+7. Next you will describe the interconnection between PurchaseRequisition and External data model by defining a relationship, so each PurchaseRequisition on BTP has a S/4HANA Purchase Requisition associated to it.
 Click on the header of the table.
 Choose Add relationship Icon in the menu appearing on the right.

 ![](images/Association_000.png)